 Yes, the ROW function is used within the SORT function to specify row numbers, which is essential for sorting the data in descending order to flip it vertically.

-Flipping data vertically in Google Sheets can be straightforward, but combining various tools and features often becomes complex.
+Flipping data vertically in Google Sheets can be complex and time-consuming using traditional functions and features.